TI-Tokyo/riak_kv/docs/NextGenREPL-GettingStarted.md

 Configuring and enabling source queues and sink workers is sufficient to enable real-time replication.
 Other replication features (such as full-sync reconciliation) depend on the queues and workers to operate, but require additional configuration.

-## Concepts - Generating Replication References
+## Concepts - Replication References

 A replication reference is the entity queued to represent an event which has been prompted for replication.
 The reference may be the actual object itself, or a reference to it - the queue will automatically switch to using references not objects as the queue expands.
 Where a reference is a proxy for a replicated object, when the object is fetched by the sink worker, the fetch API will automatically return the object from the database i.e. this conversion is managed behind the API on the source.